 If you think that you might need some features down the line, but not right now, look for a platform that has different plans, you might be able to upgrade later, which will be a much easier process than moving.

 Now that we have that out of the way, let’s start looking at the community management platforms leading the charge.
 Here are the platforms we’ll explore:

 - Facebook Groups

-Mighty Networks is an all-in-one service for those who want to build a website, create a course, offer a mobile app, live stream, and manage a community with different membership options.
+Mighty Networks is an all-in-one service for those who want to build a website, create a course, offer a mobile app, live streams for group coaching, and manage a community with different membership options.

 With Mighty Networks Community Plan you get the tools to build a website and manage a community, while upgrading to the Business Plan includes course creation and analytics.